On this page:

 The components of the available water and use table – opening carryover, allocation issued, net trade in or out, spillable write-off, total water available and water taken – are described below.

-Opening carryover: this item represents any water carried over from previous water year that could be taken.
+Opening carryover: this item represents any water carried over from the previous water year that was available for use.

 Water issued and used under take and use licences is also represented as allocation in the allocation account balance tables.
-This allocation issued represents the volume that was available under licences throughout the water year, and it can be different to the entitlement volume at the end of the water year.
-Where licences have been cancelled during the year, the allocation volume presented may be greater than the entitlement volume as at the end of the water year.
+This allocation issued represents the volume that was available under licences throughout the water year.
+At a system level, that volume can be different to the entitlement volume at the end of the water year.
+Where licences have been cancelled during the year, the allocation volume presented may be greater than the entitlement volume at the end of the water year.

-The volumes may also be different as a result of temporary trading between systems.
-For example, temporary trade of licences can occur between unregulated and groundwater systems in the Ovens basin, which would affect the allocation volume issued to licences in the Ovens basin.
+The volumes may also be different because of temporary trading between systems.
+For example, in the Ovens basin, temporary trade of licences can occur between unregulated and groundwater systems, which would affect the allocation volume issued to licences in the Ovens basin.

 Net trade in or out: this item represents the volume of water traded into the basin, less the volume traded out of the basin.

-Spillable write-off: in the Murray, Goulburn and Campaspe basins, some of the water carried over from the previous year can be deducted from customer accounts in the event that major storages spill (overflow).
+Spillable write-off: in the Murray, Goulburn, Campaspe and Wimmera basins, some of the water volume carried over from the previous year can be deducted from customer accounts if major storages spill (overflow).

 Water taken: this item represents the volume of water used during the year under the entitlement.
 Where a source bulk entitlement exists, a total diversion is reported.
 This represents the volume of water diverted from the waterway to supply the primary entitlements specified in the bulk entitlement.